 - The nurse will make a series of marks on your skin.
 These marks will be used to keep track of the different allergens and how your skin reacts to them.

 - A small drop of each allergen will be placed on your skin.

-- The nurse will lightly prick the surface of your skin under each drop so that a small amount of the allergen will seep under the skin.
-The procedure is usually not painful, but some people find it slightly irritating.
+- The nurse will lightly prick the surface of your skin under each drop so a small amount of the allergen will seep into the skin.
+The procedure isn’t usually painful but some people find it slightly irritating.

-Skin prick testing is performed on people of all ages, even infants.
+Skin prick testing can be performed on people of all ages, even infants if they’re older than 6 months.
 It’s widely used and safe in most cases.
 Rarely, a skin prick test can trigger a more severe type of allergic reaction.
 This is more likely to occur in people with a history of severe reactions.
-It’s also more common when the individual has food allergies.
-Your doctor will be prepared to treat these reactions.
+It’s also more common with food allergies.
+Your doctor will be prepared to recognize and treat these reactions.